Tuesday music sessions

 Musical kids’ (0-5 yrs) stories with ukulele songs and educational games on Tuesdays

 Friday music sessions

 Hi!
-We are two local mums, Honey and Zee, who love music and are on a mission to spread the joy of music to growing minds.
+We are three women, Penny, Zee & Gina, who love music and are on a mission to spread the joy of music to growing minds.

 In our baby and toddler classes we perform ukulele children’s songs as well as your favourite pop songs, whilst telling a variety of famous children’s stories.

 We are delighted to have performed at both Camp Bestival Dorset and Shropshire this year.
 Along with amazing acts to watch, there was great food, wild swimming in a lake, yoga and much more!
 If you’ve not been to Camp Bestival before, we can recommend it 🙂

 Early Years Foundation Stage

 We work to follow EYFS (Early Years Foundation Stage) in these classes.
 Our classes incorporate EYFS guidance on Communication and Language, Physical Development, Literacy, Mathematics, Understanding of the world, Expressive Arts and Design, Communication and more.